sumocoders/forkcms/src/Modules/OAuth/README.md

 entry_point: ForkCMS\Modules\Backend\Domain\Authentication\BackendAuthenticator
 ```
 #### Setup services.yaml

-Add the following services to `config/services.yaml`.
-This wil make it possible to install the module at any time without breaking te needed services in the security.yaml file.
+Add the following services to config/services.yaml.
+This makes it possible to install the module at any time without breaking the needed services in the security.yaml file.

 ```yaml
 ForkCMS\Modules\OAuth\Domain\OAuth\AzureProviderFactory:
   tags: